mihirgokani007/nconf-validator/README.md

 ## Usage
 Following is a basic usage of the plugin.
-See `usage.1.js` and `usage.2.js` files for more usage examples.
+See `usage.1.js` and `usage.2.js` files in the `examples` directory for more usage examples.

 ### Require
-Since `nconf-validator` is a `nconf` plugin, `nconf` must be loadded prior to `nconf-validator` and its reference must be passed as a required argument.
+Since `nconf-validator` is a [`nconf`][0] plugin, `nconf` must be loaded prior to `nconf-validator` and its reference must be passed as a required argument.
 So to use `nconf-validator`, the code looks something like this:
 ```js
 var nconf = require('nconf');
 var nval = require('nconf-validator')(nconf);